markpbaggett/utk_hyrax_review_docs/docs/source/demo1/6_pcdm.rst

 About:

-    An Object is an intellectual entity, sometimes called a "work", "digital object", etc. Objects have descriptive metadata, access metadata, may contain files and other Objects as member "parts" or "components".
+    An Object is an intellectual entity, sometimes called a "work", "digital object", etc. Objects **have descriptive** **metadata, access metadata, may contain files and other Objects as member "parts" or "components"**.
 Each level of a work is therefore represented by an Object instance, and is capable of standing on its own, being linked to from Collections and other Objects.
-Member Objects can be ordered using the ORE Proxy class.
+Member objects can be ordered using the ORE Proxy class.

 ---------------
 pcdm:Collection